htty/htty/README.markdown

 Examples
 ========

-Here are a few annotated _htty_ session transcripts to get you started.
+Here are a few annotated _htty_ session transcripts to get you started (terminal screenshots shown here are also available in [textual form](http://github.com/htty/htty/blob/master/examples.markdown)).

 Querying a web service
 ----------------------